TrainWeb.org Facebook Page

 by Chris Guenzler

-From the Tiny Town Railroad in Morrison, Robin and I drove to our next stop at Central City.
+From the Tiny Town Railroad in Morrison, Robin and I drove to Central City.

-Colorado & Southern Adams Express Company car 20, built by the Colorado Central in 1878 as 6.
+Colorado & Southern Adams Express Company car 20, nee Colorado Central 6, built by the railroad in 1878.
 We then drove to Blackhawk.

-Colorado Central 2-8-0 71 built by Baldwin in 1911 for the Ferrocarril Coahuila-Zacatecas in Saltillo, Mexico as their 12.
+Colorado Central 2-8-0 71, nee Ferrocarril Coahuila-Zacatecas in Saltillo, Mexico 12, built by Baldwin in 1911.
 The Ferrocarril Coahuila-Zacatecas was a narrow gauge railroad that began operating in January 1898 linking Saltillo and Avalos in central Mexico mainly hauling iron ore to smelters in San Luis Potosi, Monterrey and Torreon as well as providing transport for several thousand mine workers and their families.
 In 1959, operations were suspended.
 Six years later, 12 was sold to Early West Railways, Inc., in La Verne, California, along with several other Mexican narrow gauge locomotives.
 Early West Railways hoped to start a tourist excursion railroad in Pomona, California, but the plans came to nothing.

 The two of us next drove to Idaho Springs.

-Colorado and Southern Railway coach 70 built by St. Charles Car in 1896 as Union Pacific, Denver and Gulf 194.
+Colorado and Southern Railway coach 70, nee Union Pacific, Denver and Gulf 194, built by St. Charles Car in 1896.

-From here we drove to Georgetown and parked at the east end of the railroad's parking lot then walked down the bicycle trail under the trestle and took a trail to the prime photography spot here and waited.
+We then drove to Georgetown and parked at the east end and walked down the bicycle trail under the trestle to a trail leading to the prime photography spot here.

 Georgetown Loop Railroad History